Akash79665/chat-application/chat-frontend/README.md

 ## 📞 Support

-For support, email your.email@example.com or open an issue in the GitHub repository.
+For support, email your. apturkhade@gmail.com or open an issue in the GitHub repository.

 ---